PatrickCarollo/aws-microservice-cicd-iac/README.md

     }'
     ```

-7. Run `Configure.py` script in aws-microservice-cicd-iac and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associate CI/CD services
+7. Run `cicd-deploy-tool.py` script in aws-microservice-cicd-iac and enter input prompts- use the same `projectid` param as entered in SAM microservice stack to associate CI/CD services

 8. Push a change to source repository branch and check AWS Codepipeline console to verify pipeline exection- as well
-as Lambda>Alias>Versions to check if the new version was deployed.
+as Lambda>Alias>Versions to check if the new version was deployed and promoted.

-## Maintenance and Limitations 05/17/24:
+## Maintenance and Limitations 05/28/24:
 This infrastructure is obviously only intended to configure BASE infrastructure for a simple application.
 It is meant to be built ontop of, for example; auth for the api endpoints, bucket policies, and fine-tuning rate limits on the lambda function all could be considerations that are not (yet) included in this project.
 Other considerations and refactoring notes;
 1. S3 bucket and dynamodb database is currently being deployed in app stack.